electraone/datafiles/manual/src/developers/luaext.md

 ## Electra One Lua extension API

 ### Logger
-The logging is a key element to understanding what is happening inside the controller.
+The logging is the key element to understanding what is happening inside the controller.
 Electra One Lua API provides the `print ()` command that writes texts that can be observed in the ElectraOne Console application.
 The log messages created with the `print ()` function are always prefixed with the `lua:` text.

 The log messages are, in fact, SysEx messages sent to the CTRL port.
 They carry the timestamp and the text of the message.
 For more details about the console logs, please review the [Electra's MIDI implementation](./midiimplementation.md)

 As the logging relies on the standard SysEx messaging, users can develop their own log viewers or integrate Electra logs to their own applications.

+The logger output can be enabled or disabled.
+When disabled, no log messages are sent over the MIDI.
+Please refer to [Logger enable / disable](http://docs.electra.one/developers/midiimplementation.html#logger-enable-disable) to get information about managing the logger.
+The logger is disabled for performance reasons by default.

 #### Functions
 ::: functiondesc